 To me, it is the most beautiful of all Ayutthaya temples.
 Even ruined, the three pagodas are truly impressive.

-You can only imagine how impressive temple was here before.
+You can only imagine how impressive the temple was here before.

 Wat Chai Wattanaram